Laura Joh Rowland

+Early life

-Rowland is the daughter of Chinese American and Korean American immigrants.
-She grew up in Michigan and was educated at the University of Michigan, where she graduated with a B.S. in Microbiology and a Masters in Public health.
-She lived in New Orleans, Louisiana until Hurricane Katrina nearly destroyed her house, but now lives in New York City.
+Laura Joh Rowland is the granddaughter of Chinese American and Korean American immigrants.
+She grew up in Harper Woods, Michigan and was educated at the University of Michigan, where she graduated with a Bachelor of Science in Microbiology and a Master of Public Health.
+She tried a number of careers after college, including chemist, microbiologist, quality engineer with Lockheed Martin, and freelance illustrator, but it wasn't until she took a writing course that she found her calling.

+Writer

 Sano Ichirō

-The novels deal with the experiences of Sano Ichirō, a samurai and minor official who, by the end of the first novel, became the trusted chief investigator for the fifth Tokugawa shōgun, Tokugawa Tsunayoshi, and by the tenth novel, was promoted to a very high office.